Information

 Responsive spacing

-The Design System uses a responsive spacing scale.
-This is for consistent use of spacing which adapts to different screen sizes.
+Design System components and patterns use a responsive spacing scale so that spacing is consistent across different screen sizes.

 0 0px 0px